-lssues Action Implementing Agency Biodiversity Conserva Biodiversity Conservation Absence of database on rare and endangered animals and birds A database needs to be created on rare and endangered animals and birds Bangladesh Computer Council (BCC) in collaboration with respective departments and Ministries Current level of human capital is not adequate 1.
-Need to establish IT section with trained people in respective organizations to employ and carry out ICT tools for biodiversity conservation MoST, MoI, MoEFCC, BFD Ecosystem Conservat on Absence of database on rare and endangered animals and birds 1.
-A database needs to be created on rare and endangered animals and birds BCC, SPARRSO, MoEFCC, DoE and FD 2.
+Issues Action Implementing Agency Biodiversity Conserva tion Absence of database on rare and endangered animals and birds 1.
+A database needs to be created on rare and endangered animals and birds Bangladesh Computer Council (BCC) in collaboration with respective departments and Ministries Current level of human capital is not adequate 1.
+Need to establish IT section with trained people in respective organizations to employ and carry out ICT tools for biodiversity conservation MoST, MoI, MoEFCC and BFD Ecosystem Conservati on Absence of database on rare and 1.
+A database needs to be created on rare and endangered animals and birds BCC, SPARRSO, MoEFCC, DoE and FD endangered animals and birds 2.
 The database needs to be updated regularly and stored in a centrally accessible place, such as in the Computer Council